-MOBILedit Forensic Express allows you to extract iTunes backups from iOS devices in addition to ADB backups from Android devices.
+MOBILedit Forensic allows you to extract iTunes backups from iOS devices in addition to ADB backups from Android devices.
 You can even load historical backups that have been created previously for detailed analysis or comparison.

 It is not uncommon to find backups that are protected with some form of password or a code.
-In order to analyze such backup, the password must be obtained to gain access.
+In order to analyze such backup, a password must be obtained to gain access.
 There are multiple tools and methods that are offered in the software that will save a significant amount of time for investigators.

 Entering password directly